MikeyBeez/Ollama_Agents/docs/architecture_guide.md

 # 🏗️ Ollama_Agents: Comprehensive Architecture Guide 🤖

-Welcome to the magical world of Ollama_Agents! 🎉 This guide will take you on a journey through the architecture and components of our AI assistant builder.
-It's like having a LEGO set for AI - mix, match, and build your dream assistant! 🧱✨

 ## 1. 🌐 Overview

 Ollama_Agents is a modular and flexible framework for creating AI assistants.
 It leverages the Ollama API and is designed with extensibility in mind, allowing users to create and interact with multiple AI agents.
+The system now includes comprehensive logging for enhanced debugging and monitoring capabilities.

 ## 2. 🚀 Key Features